Average Weather at Kansas City International Airport Missouri, United States

 The rainy period of the year lasts for 12 months, from January 21 to January 6, with a sliding 31-day rainfall of at least 0.5 inches.
 The most rain falls during the 31 days centered around June 2, with an average total accumulation of 4.9 inches.

 The rainless period of the year lasts for 2.1 weeks, from January 6 to January 21.
 The least rain falls around January 13, with an average total accumulation of 0.5 inches.

 We report snowfall in liquid-equivalent terms.
 The actual depth of new snowfall is typically between 5 and 10 times the liquid-equivalent amount, assuming the ground is frozen.
 Colder, drier snow tends to be on the higher end of that range and warmer, wetter snow on the lower end.

-As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day in the year.
+As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
 Kansas City International Airport experiences some seasonal variation in monthly liquid-equivalent snowfall.

 The snowy period of the year lasts for 4.0 months, from November 21 to March 22, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
 The most snow falls during the 31 days centered around January 31, with an average total liquid-equivalent accumulation of 0.3 inches.